Byzantine Churches in Istanbul

 PAMMAKARISTOS MONASTERY

-I originally went to see this church in 2019, when I started my travel around Turkey in Istanbul.
-At that time, they were doing restoration works and I couldn’t see anything.
+I originally tried to visit this church in 2019, when I started my travels around Turkey in Istanbul.
+At that time, restoration work was underway and I couldn’t see anything.

 The church was built between the eleventh and twelfth centuries.
-It functioned as a Christian Orthodox church for 134 years after the conquest of Constantinople, until Sultan Murad III converted into a mosque in 1587.
-This is the Fethiye mosque now.
+It continued to function as a Christian Orthodox church for 134 years after the conquest of Constantinople.
+Sultan Murad III converted it into a mosque in 1587.
+Today, this is the Fethiye Mosque.

 Pammakaristos Monastery